ippontech/blog-usa/posts/using-swagger-to-build-effective-apis-pt2.md

 - Dan Ferguson
 tags:
 - API
-- Swagger
-date: 2019-02-07T20:22:38.000Z
+date: 2019-02-25T19:57:38.000Z
 title: "Using Swagger to Build Effective APIs Part 2"
 image:
 ---

-This post is a continuation in a discussion on developing APIs which prescribe to the Open API 3.0 specification using Swagger tools.
+This post is a continuation [in a discussion](https://blog.ippon.tech/using-swagger-to-build-effective-apis-pt1/) on developing APIs which prescribe to the Open API 3.0 specification using Swagger tools.
 In this post, we will continue our dicussion with writing paths for your API and testing those paths using Swagger Hub.

 ## Paths Sections
 The third and most important component to an API specification is the paths section.
 Here is the meat and potatoes of the API, the definitions behind how it will be used by developers in the future.
 Let's look at a simple example of two paths this API could take for the exercise resource: